 In short, a dark cloud candlestick pattern contains two opposite candles, a big bullish green one followed by a bearish red one.
 Note that the bullish price activity undertaken by the first white candlestick is almost totally canceled by the second black one, which intimates a bearish reversal opportunity.

 We identify the Dark Cloud Cover pattern on forex and crypto charts by looking for the first bullish candle of the pattern during an uptrend.
 Then we check if the second candle is bearish with an opening that gaps up the previous one.
-Next, we monitor whether it passed through the center of the first candle or not.
+Next, we monitor whether it passes through the center of the first candle or not.
 Because, in the dark cloud cover pattern, this second candle must not only open beyond the up of the first one.
-But, also must close at least 50% below the prior candlestick.
-Another confirmation signal of the dark cloud candlestick arises when another red small-sized candle forms just after the pattern completion on the crypto chart.
+But, it also must close at least 50% below the prior candlestick.
+Another confirmation signal of the dark cloud candlestick arises when another red candle forms just after the pattern completion on the crypto chart.
 In short, traders identify the Dark Cloud Cover by looking for the previous criteria.

 Dark Cloud Cover Pattern VS Piercing pattern